brandonerose/RosyREDCap/README.md

 - Future versions will demonstrate more advanced features already included!
 - Documentation needs to be updated
-- need to add vignettes
+- Need to add vignettes
-- need to clean up external vs internal namespace
+- Need to clean up external vs internal namespace
-- plan to document how to use excel for bulk uncoded edits
+- Plan to document how to use excel for bulk uncoded edits
-- plan to document how to use quality control functions
+- Plan to document how to use quality control functions
-- plan to have shiny app that is more all-in-one
+- Plan to have shiny app that is more all-in-one
+- Plan to show R Markdown and automatic HTML, PDF reports
-- need to submit to CRAN
+- Need to submit to CRAN
-- open to collaboration/feedback
+- Open to collaboration/feedback

 ## Links